Over the last few months, schooling has been disrupted for almost every child.

 Exam retakes are normally straightforward, but this year things are a little different.
 If you and your child do not feel that their calculated grade properly reflects their ability, or what they would have got had they sat their exam, there will be a chance to actually complete the exam they missed, in the autumn.

 Students can take their AS and A Level exams in October, and GCSE exams in November.
-The government’s aim is for A Level results to then be back before Christmas, with universities aiming for flexibility with admissions.
+The results for these would be released on December 17 2020 and in January and February respectively.